 - Stacey Blissett-Saavedra, Chief Information Officer, Commission on Human Rights New York City

-- Senator Kevin Parker, Chair, Energy and Telecommunications Committee
+- State Sen. Kevin Parker, Chairman, Energy and Telecommunications Committee

-- Hassan Adekoya, Chief Information Officer, NYC Department of City Planning
+- Hassan Adekoya, Chief Information Officer, New York City Department of City Planning

 - Todd M. Rogow, President and Chief Executive Officer, Healthix